Deleting a trigger in Cloud Functions

 Type

-or these CLI commands:yc serverless trigger list
+or using this CLI command:yc serverless trigger list

 To delete a trigger, use the delete REST API method for the Trigger resource or the TriggerService/Delete gRPC API call.